 - PFAC members provide on-going ideas and feedback to Emerson’s Marketing and Planning team for the hospital’s website.

 - Community members joined and actively participate on these Emerson committees or work groups:

 - Quality and Patient Safety Councils

 Would you like to be part of Emerson’s Patient & Family Advisory Council?

-Here’s what’s required: Active members serve for two years, a term that’s renewable after the second year.
+Here are the requirements for being a part of Emerson's Patient & Family Advisory Council: Active members serve for two years, a term that’s renewable after the second year.
 Members are expected to participate in five 90-minute meetings, and have opportunities to take part in programs, projects and committees that have varied time commitments.

 How to get involved

 If you are an Emerson-area community member and interested in learning more about the Hospital’s Council, please contact the manager of patient safety at 978- 287-3385.